Gone with the Wind (film): In popular culture

 Gone with the Wind and its production have been explicitly referenced, satirized, dramatized, and analyzed on numerous occasions across a range of media, from contemporaneous works such as Second Fiddle—a 1939 film spoofing the "search for Scarlett"—to current television shows, such as The Simpsons.
 The Scarlett O'Hara War (a 1980 television dramatization of the casting of Scarlett), Moonlight and Magnolias (a 2007 play by Ron Hutchinson that dramatizes Ben Hecht's five-day re-write of the script), and "Went with the Wind!" (a sketch on The Carol Burnett Show that parodied the film in the aftermath of its television debut in 1976) are among the more noteworthy examples of its enduring presence in popular culture.
 It was also the subject of a 1988 documentary, The Making of a Legend: Gone with the Wind, detailing the film's difficult production history.
 In 1990, the United States Postal Service issued a stamp depicting Clark Gable and Vivien Leigh embracing in a scene from the film.
 In 2003, Leigh and Gable (as Scarlett and Rhett) were ranked number 95 on VH1's list of the "200 Greatest Pop Culture Icons of All Time".

+The film's release is considered the catalyst in establishing "Scarlett" as a feminine given name, shifting its identity away from the bright red hue.
+Although the name first appeared in limited numbers following the publication of Margaret Mitchell's novel, it was the film's extraordinary reach and longevity that brought the name into mainstream public consciousness.
+U.S. birth records show its usage increased more than seven-fold immediately after the film's release, with continued gradual growth in subsequent decades.